 Following her PhD studies and prior to her appointment at National Museums Scotland she was a post-doctoral research associate on the ERC funded project, ‘Pacific Presences: Oceanic Art and European Museums’ (2013-2018) based at the Museum of Archaeology and Anthropology (MAA), Cambridge.
 Her research focused on the contemporary salience of museum collections to I-Kiribati, Kiribati armour, and the world cultures collections of Victorian collector Lady Annie Brassey.
 This was followed by a 12 month Newton Trust Fellowship also based at the MAA during which time she completed her monograph on the history of HMS Royalist and its collecting practices in the Pacific 1890-1893, considering the contemporary resonance of this period of history for Pacific Islanders in Vanuatu, Solomon Islands and Kiribati.
 At MAA she curated exhibitions on contemporary Australian art, and Kiribati armour.

-Her current research is focused on Micronesia and Australia where she is interested in the contemporary resonance of historic museum collections, and the revival of certain cultural practices.
-She has a particular focus on art and climate change in Oceania, and ethnobotanical collections found in anthropology museums.
+Her current research is focused on Micronesia and Australia where she has a particular focus on art and climate change, and ethnobotanical collections found in anthropology museums.